Energy and Social Justice

-Early in the Lab, a group of students crafted an Annotated Decision Maker detailing policy recommendations for ensuring a more equitable energy transition for the Navajo Nation.
+One of the Lab’s impact outcomes involved crafting annotated decision makers.
+Here is an example of an Annotated Decision Maker detailing policy recommendations for ensuring a more equitable energy transition for the Navajo Nation.

 Several students in the Lab chose to make films as their method of educating the public on the energy inequities they had learned about in class.

 - One group of students created and produced a short film that highlights water injustice on the lands of the Navajo Nation.

 - Lab student Luci Lamonica worked on a video highlighting the multiple ways we take clean water for granted, and ways we can support the Navajo nation in their efforts to access clean water.

 Students in the Energy and Social Justice Lab took on a Social Media Intervention to educate their peers on local energy injustices.
 Through tweets, videos, and poetry, the students artfully crafted educational content through multiple social media sites.